mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 The Aslan have no term for 'civil war' – the closest equivalent is aisekhokhe or kinstrife, where two families in the same clan fight against each other.
-The cultural wars from 2512 to 2701 were inter- clan wars but they had all the divisions and bitter struggle of a civil war.
+The cultural wars from 2512 to 2701 were inter-clan wars but they had all the divisions and bitter struggle of a civil war.

 On one side was the majority of the Tlaukhu, the old great clans and